Caribbean Story Part 9: Counting The Blessings

 "Yes, Miss Mattie.
 I hope to be like you."

 "Like me?"
 Mattie slapped her chest and stared at Lulu with a look of unbelief.
 Why Lulu?"

 "Your children like you."

 "No, Lulu.
-They love me, and your mother loves you."
+They love me, and your mother love you."
 She paused but Lulu did not respond.
 "Eh Lulu?
 Don't Miss Janie love you?
 And don't you love her?"

 "Not like you love Miranda, and I know you goin' to love you other grandchild too."

 "Of course," Miss Mattie eye's lighted up.
-"I loved Manny and that's why I love his child.
+"I love Miranda because I love her father Manny.
 I love Mona, so I love her child too."

 Lulu understood the logic, but it was not easy for her to talk about love.
 She turned to leave.

 "And I love you, Lulu.
-You gave me my first grandchild."
+You give me my first grandchild."

 A Special Guest